Read on for our comprehensive guide to the sensational Lofoten Islands, Norway.

 Try sailing to the island, which is surrounded by bright blue waters and white sand beaches (hence the nickname) with a cruise, discovering Lofoten’s rich flora and fauna along the way.
 You might just be lucky enough to see seals, porpoises, and even whales.
 Once on the island, rent a kayak and navigate the seas or opt for a guided hike.

 Also on the island is the Svolvaergeita pinnacle, nicknamed “The Goat” due to its two horn-like peaks.
-You can also rappel your way down Svolvaergeita.
+You can even try your hand at rappelling down Svolvaergeita.

 If you prefer skis over hiking boots, the Lofoten Islands are also home to a number of summit skiing hotspots.
 Or, for those that prefer hoofs, horseback riding through the pristine landscapes is available too.

 Adrenaline junkies can try surfing at Lofoten – one of the world’s northernmost surf sites.
-Unstad Surf Camp on the southern island of Vestvågøy has been hosting surfers since 1963 and it offers beginner-level surfing in the summer and expert-level surfing year-round.
+Unstad Surf Camp on the southern island of Vestvågøy has been hosting surfers since 1963.
+It offers beginner-level surfing in the summer and expert-level surfing year-round.

 At the nearby town of Ballstad, you can dive or snorkel alongside the fantastic flora and fauna of the underwater Arctic.